gatech-genemark/GeneMark-EP-ProtHint-exp/README.md

 This repository contains documentation of experiments, data and results for ProtHint and GeneMark-EP/EP+ projects.

+## Program Versions

+All experiments in this folder were run with GeneMark-ES/EP version `5.57_lic` and ProtHint version `v2.3.0`.
+To reproduce the experiments, install these versions of the programs into `bin/gmes` and `bin/ProtHint` folders.

+Version of DIAMOND and Spaln within ProtHint were `0.9.24` and `2.3.3d`, respectively.

+GeneMark suite is available at: http://topaz.gatech.edu/GeneMark/license_download.cgi ProtHint is available at: https://github.com/gatech-genemark/ProtHint/releases

+## Example of a full run

+To run an entire GeneMark-EP+ pipeline with a single command, including ProtHint, use:

+    cd full_run_example
+    ../bin/gmes/gmes_petap.pl --seq ../Drosophila_melanogaster/data/genome.fasta.masked \
+        --EP --dbep ../Drosophila_melanogaster/data/family_excluded.fa --verbose --cores=16

+If the matching version of GeneMark-EP+ was used, the result should match the result stored in `full_run_example/expected_genemark.gtf`.
+Follow the instructions in `Drosophila_melanogaster/data` folder to prepare genome and protein data.

+This example uses D. melanogaster with proteins from species outside of the same taxonomical family.

+In the rest of the experiments, GeneMark-ES, ProtHint, and GeneMark-EP+ are run separately to evaluate different aspects of the programs.
+However, all results in `species/{}_excluded/EP/plus` can be reproduced with the same single command which was used to generate the result in `full_run_example` folder.

 ## Folder structure

 The core folder structure for all tested species looks as follows: